jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 3.0.6 =
+Added userquery short code which allows you to query the wp_users and wp_usermeta tables and display results.
+Added support for multiple select menu selections.
+Added support for displaying fields based on user role.

 = 3.0.5 =
 Added url attribute to the useraccess shortcode.
 Optionally insert a url to bounce restricted users to.
 Fixed a couple of bugs.